 Detecting and tracking brain aneurysms before they rupture

-Suppose you notice symptoms of an unruptured brain aneurysm and go to the hospital; ask the physician about getting a brain scan to rule out the possibility of an aneurysm.
 A brain scan is a test that produces detailed images of the brain.
-In this case, it would help investigate whether you have an unruptured brain aneurysm and determine its size, location, and morphology to help guide potential treatment or monitoring options.
+In this case, it would help investigate whether you have an unruptured brain aneurysm and determine its size, location and morphology to help guide potential treatment or monitoring options.

 If the physician detects an unruptured aneurysm, they will evaluate whether to track the aneurysm over time or treat the aneurysm.
+Decisions around treating most aneurysms that have not ruptured will be specific to the patient.

 Some of the factors that help make the decision include: